-Additionally, CCSLS collaborates with Ombudsman Services to reach those confined in long-termcare facilities.
+Additionally, CCSLS collaborates with Ombudsman Services to reach those confined in long-term care facilities.

-7. Specific to Legal Services, what is the targeted senior population and mechanism for reaching targeted groups in your PSA?
+6. Specific to Legal Services, what is the targeted senior population and mechanism for reaching targeted groups in your PSA?
 Discuss:

-The targeted senior population are those with the Greatest Social Need: Isolated, disabled, low-income, and non-English speaking are all risk factors.
+The targeted senior population are those with the Greatest Social Need: isolated, disabled, low-income, and limited-English speaking ability are all risk factors.
+Social factors, including sexual orientation, rural status, racial and ethnic minority background, and HIV/AIDS status are also prioritized.
 The Legal Services Provider reaches them through a website that is accessible and includes a video describing their services as well as a blog.
-They also rely on frequent inperson outreach (over 45 events last year), distribute flyers in senior centers, food bank distribution sites and to Meals on Wheel clients.
-In addition, they receive referrals from Adult Protective Services, Family Justice Centers, Ombudsman Services, Contra Costa Bar Assn., local Senior Centers, Information & Assistance, etc.
+It also relies on frequent in-person outreach (over 35 events since the start of the pandemic through the end of 2021), ongoing Google ads campaigns, distribute flyers in senior centers, food bank distribution sites and to Meals on Wheel clients.
+In addition, it receives referrals from Adult Protective Services, Family Justice Centers, Ombudsman Services, Contra Costa Bar Assn., local Senior Centers, Information & Assistance, etc.

-8. How many legal assistance service providers are in your PSA?
+7. How many legal assistance service providers are in your PSA?
 Complete table below.